rjcclinguist/rjcclinguist.github.io/README.md

 # Raimundo (Ray) Cox-Casals
+##### [rajˈmundo ˈkɑks kəˈzaɫs]

 ### Interests
 Autosegmental and metrical phonology, prosody, articulatory phonetics, the psychology of bilingualism, speech-language disorders, and the language-music interface.

 #### About me
-I am a student at Universtité de Montréal completing a master's degree in theoretical linguistics graduating in 2027.
-I also did my undergraduate degree at McGill University in linguistics.
+I am a student at Universtité de Montréal completing a master's degree in theoretical linguistics and graduating in 2027.

 I specialize in phonology, the study of sound systems in natural language.
 Phonologists look to build abstract mathematical models that represent how sounds are generated in our brains.
 Specifically, I use phonetic data (acoustic measurements) and psycholinguistic data (cognitive information) to make predictions about the patterns of interaction between speech sounds in different languages.